How the Evolving Healthcare Delivery Models are Changing the Care Delivery System

 Several providers are adopting healthcare delivery models that involve redesigning local services for children to provide high-quality care supported by a network of specialists made available when children and their families most need it.
 A typical pediatric services model includes one inpatient unit per one million people.
 It is supported by a network of pediatric assessments units with a 14/7 access to high-quality primary children’s care services.
 These services include same-day telephone consultations for children with a primary care professional, a telephone hotline for these professionals to seek advice from a consultant pediatrician, and also outreach clinics to treat children with complex health needs and thereby avoid hospital referrals.

-Hospital healthcare delivery models
+Hospital healthcare delivery model examples

 Specialist centers of excellence